brockpat/Beating-the-SP500/README.md

 Reason:

+> Transaction costs enter as a quadratic penalty on active trades.
+This shrinks forecast-induced reallocations, prevents aggressive rebalancing, and reduces turnover.
+> By penalising noisy trades, transaction costs filter out spurious forecast variation and extract the small but persistent signal in ML return predictions.
-> Transaction costs are a (quadratic) penalty.
-They filter out the noise from ML return predictions and avoid overtrading on noise.
-Thereby, transaction costs act as a layer of regularisation
+> In short, transaction costs act as an economically grounded layer of regularisation on the portfolio construction.

 ---